24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_22_08_54_25_uvm_testbench_overview.md

 ### UVM Sequence {#uvm-sequence}

-The UVM Sequence is an `object` that control the generation and flow of stimulus to the driver.
+The UVM Sequence is an `object` that controls the generation and flow of stimulus to the driver.

 ### Config/Factory Overrides {#config-factory-overrides}

+Factory `registration` is the process of making all the created classes known to the factory, enhancing the flexibility and scalability of the testbench.
+This allows the base class objects to be overridden by any of their inherited child class objects at runtime.
+By registering classes with the factory, you enable seamless swapping of different object types without changing the underlying code.

 ## UVM Environment {#uvm-environment}